What is the Challenge?

 Q: Our school would like to participate, but we have many students whose parents are in the military and hold residency in other states.
 Should these students participate?

 A: Yes, these students should participate, but they need to talk to their parents to see where their parents would like them to register to vote.
 The students can fill out a survey, pledging that they have registered in another state.
 We will then count them as participating.
+They can also go to VOTE411.org to find out about voter registration in each state.

 Q: Where can students register in another state?